Iran clerics urge unity as nuclear scientist buried

 One Western diplomat who follows negotiations on Iran's nuclear programme closely said: "I'm completely unable to say which way the situation will develop.

-However, last month Tehran also renewed an invitation for the senior IAEA team to visit Iran.
-And it has signaled a readiness to resume talks with big powers that have been frozen for a year over its refusal to discuss suspending enrichment.
+However, last month Tehran also renewed an invitation for the senior IAEA team to visit Tehran.
+And it has signalled a readiness to resume talks with big powers that have been frozen for a year over its refusal to discuss suspending enrichment.

+Western diplomats have often accused Iran of deploying stalling tactics in the nuclear standoff with the powers, including the United States, China and Russia, to buy more time while it advances its atomic activities.

+Some experts reckon Iran could have enough highly enriched uranium for one bomb next year, giving it a possibility of then, at some future date, constructing a viable weapon within months.

-(Additional reporting by Ramin Mostafavi and Zahra Hosseinian in Tehran, Stanley White in Tokyo, Fredrik Dahl in Vienna, Ori Lewis and Crispian Balmer in Jerusalem, Sebastian Moffett in Brussels and Alexei Anishchuk in Moscow; Writing by Alastair Macdonald; Editing by Myra MacDonald)
+(Additional reporting by Ramin Mostafavi, Mitra Amiri and Zahra Hosseinian in Tehran, Stanley White in Tokyo, Fredrik Dahl in Vienna; Writing by Alastair Macdonald; Editing by Mark Heinrich)